Skip to content

 EWG has urged regulators to consider restrictions on retinyl palmitate and asked manufacturers to voluntarily stop using the chemical.
 The organisation asks consumers to avoid retinyl palmitate in sunscreens, lotions, and lip products.

 Studies on the link between retinyl palmitate and skin cancer remain inconclusive.
 However, we do know that Vitamin A and its derivatives make skin thinner and more susceptible to sun damage.
+Some vitamin A derivatives are considered anticancer agents due to their ability to influence cellular differentiation and growth suppression, although current evidence from large-scale trials indicates mixed outcomes regarding their therapeutic benefits.
 So it makes sense to just play it safe and avoid the ingredient, particularly in products you use during daytime.

 This doesn’t mean you should stop using sunscreen!
 Just choose one without retinyl palmitate.